-Let us take an example and clarity the treatment of goodwill on retirement or death of a partner using all the above alternatives.
-A, B. and C are partners in a firm sharing profits in the ratio of 3:2:1 B retires.
-The goodwill of the firm is valued at Rs.
-60,000 and the remaining partners A and C continue to share profits in the ratio of 3:1.
-The journal entries passed under various alternatives shall be as follows:
+Let us take an example to understand the treatment of goodwill.

+A, B and C are partners in a firm sharing profits in the ratio of 3:2:1 B retired and the value of goodwill of the firm in valued at Rs.
+60,000.
+A and C continue the business sharing profits in the ratio of 3:1.
+The journal entry for adjustment of goodwill will be :